Isabella Star LaBlanc

-Isabella Star LaBlanc (born 1997) is an American actress and writer.
+Isabella Star LaBlanc (born 2 January 1997) is an American actress and writer.

 Personal life

-LaBlanc is a member of the Sisseton Wahpeton Dakota tribal nation.
+LaBlanc is a citizen of the Sisseton Wahpeton Dakota tribal nation.
 She was born in Saint Paul, Minnesota and attended St. Paul Academy.
 LaBlanc is married.
-When traveling for work, she brings cotton fabric with her to use in a traditional tobacco tying practice.
+When traveling for work, she takes cotton fabric with her to use in a traditional tobacco tying practice.

 Career

-Her first acting role was at the SteppingStone Theatre at eight years old, and she subsequently performed in a number of plays and stage acts in Minnesota, such as in The Wolves at the Jungle Theater as a teenager.
+Her first acting role was at the SteppingStone Theatre at eight years old.
+She subsequently performed in a number of plays in Minnesota, such as in The Wolves at the Jungle Theater as a teenager and Is Edward Snowden Single? in 2020.
 In 2019, she drew attention for her performance as Tiger Lily in the play Peter Pan and Wendy at the Shakespeare Theatre Company in Washington, DC.
 She has also written a number of short performance works and a script ("Writing A War Novel").